MKM-Group-AB/zendr-electron-release/README.md

 ### 5. Auto Start

 Consider enabling the 'Auto Start' feature by checking the provided box.
 This setting ensures that Zendr starts automatically when your Windows system starts.
 We recommend using this feature for a streamlined experience.

+### 6. Advanced Settings

+Those settings contains python path setup, if you have more python instalations in your workspace, make sure to chose one which have version 3.11 and that is 32 bits version as well.

 ## Installation